3 ways a digital audio strategy can boost brand awareness

-Let's face it — it's a jungle out there.
+Let's face it—it's a jungle out there.
 Not only are you competing with other businesses, but you're operating in a saturated content environment that's chock-full of distractions.
 On top of that, it isn't enough simply to make a sale.
-If you really want to grow as a business, you have to build your brand, too.
+If you really want to grow as a business, you have to build your brand too.

 This latter point is where brand awareness comes in handy.

-The 411 on brand awareness
+The basics of brand awareness

 Let's back up a bit: What even is "brand awareness," anyway?